iiacoban42/recipe-book/content/recipes/beef-beans-rice-burrito.md

 ## Ingredients

 - 1 onion
-- 1 cans of red kidney beans
+- 1 can of red kidney beans
 - 1 can of crush tomatoes
 - 500 g ground beef
 - 1 cup rice